Winners and losers in the Google-Motorola deal

-NEW YORK Research in Motion and Microsoft Corp are emerging as potential winners after Google Inc said it would buy Motorola Mobility for $12.5 billion.
+NEW YORK Research in Motion and Microsoft Corp are emerging as potential winners after Google Inc said it would buy Motorola Mobility for $12.5 billion (7.6 billion pounds).

 Potential losers include Motorola's handset rivals that partner with Google such as HTC Corp, Samsung Electronics and Sony Ericsson.
 These licensees of Google's Android software now face the risk promoting a direct rival.